polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 sure your arguments are declared with the correct type, ensures that no malicious data can be sent into your endpoints.
 [Read more about validators here](/documentation/magic.lambda.validators)

-## Raw SQL access
+## Raw SQL

-If the above _"semantic slots"_ doesn't serve you, Magic and Hyperlambda also provides _"raw access"_ to SQL, allowing you to execute any arbitrary SQL, towards any of your database types.
+If the above _"semantic slots"_ doesn't serve you, Magic and Hyperlambda also allows you to supply _"raw SQL"_, allowing you to execute any arbitrary SQL, towards any of your database types.
 To use these lots you'd probably want to check out your database specific adapter, but a list of its MySQL versions can be found below.